Brewer219/osticket-prereqs/README.md

 > Passwords are shown in this tutorial for learning purposes only.
 In real-world environments, it is never good practice to store passwords in plain text, credentials should always be managed securely using a password manager.

 <h3>1.
 ENABLE IIS WEB SERVICES AND CGI</h3>
-Remote Desktop Connect(RDP) to the newly created VM, download the osTicket-Installation-Files.zip from the repo and unzip the whole folder unto your VM desktop.
-Search the start menu for "Turn Windows features on or off".
-In the pop-up find Internet Information Services and mark the checkbox.
+Use Remote Desktop Connect(RDP) to the new created VM, download the osTicket-Installation-Files.zip from the repo and unzip the whole folder unto your VM desktop.
+Search the start menu for Control Panel and click open and then "Turn Windows features on or off".
+Once the pop-up box comes up, find Internet Information Services and mark the checkbox.
 Expand World Wide Web > Expand Application Development Features, find CGI and mark the checkbox, and select OK and wait for features to be installed.

 <details><summary>See screenshots</summary>
 <img src="images/Step 2a.PNG" width="40%" >